 Congenital Factor XIII deficiency is caused by defects in both Factor XIIIA and Factor XIIIB genes.^{2,3} However, most cases are due to genetic alterations on the Factor XIIIA gene.
-The estimated prevalence of Factor XIIIA deficiency is one case in 2 million patients.
+The estimated prevalence of Factor XIIIA deficiency is one case in 1 to 2 million people.
 Clinical symptoms include delayed wound healing, bleeding of soft and subcutaneous tissue, recurrent spontaneous miscarriage, and central nervous system (CNS) bleeding, which may be life-threatening.
 If patients have severe Factor XIII deficiency, early manifestations include bleeding from the umbilical cord or CNS.
 Prospective data showed that a level of 30% Factor XIII clotting activity is an adequate therapeutic target for most patients.
-Treatment of Factor XIII deficiency involves use of fresh frozen plasma, cryoprecipitate, Corifact, or Tretten[®] (coagulation Factor XIIIA-Subunit [recombinant] intravenous infusion).
+Treatment of Factor XIII deficiency involves use of fresh frozen plasma, cryoprecipitate, Corifact[®] (Factor XIII concentration intravenous infusion), or Tretten.